oanda/apidocs/v1/transactions.md

 #### Input Query Parameters

 maxId
 : _Optional_ The first transaction to get.
-The server will return transactions with id less than or equal to this, in descending order (for pagination).
+The server will return transactions with id less than or equal to this, in descending order.

 minId
 : _Optional_ The last transaction to get.
-The server will return transactions with id greater or equal to this, in descending order (for pagination).
+The server will return transactions with id greater or equal to this, in descending order.

 count
 : _Optional_ The maximum number of transactions to return.
-The default and maximum value for count is 50.
+The maximum value that can be specified is 500.
+By default, if count is not specified, a maximum of 50 transactions will be fetched.
+             __Note__ Transactions requests with the count parameter specified is rate limited to 1 per every 60 seconds.

 instrument
 : _Optional_ Retrieve transactions for a specific instrument only.
 Default: all.